For more information, please contact:

 In May 2006, the committee concluded its study on mental health with the tabling of its final report entitled: Out of the Shadows at Last – Transforming Mental Health, Mental Illness and Addiction Services in Canada.
 The release of the final report marked a first for a parliamentary committee, and for the country: it was the most comprehensive study on mental health in Canada ever completed.
 One of the main recommendations was the creation of a Canadian Mental Health Commission to facilitate a national approach to end the long-standing fragmentation of services, and to reduce the stigma and discrimination faced by persons living with mental illness.
 The federal government created the Mental Health Commission of Canada the following year and named the then chair of the committee, the Honourable Michael Kirby, as its first chairperson.

-During the last Parliament, the committee produced substantive reports following extensive studies dealing with forced adoptions following the Second World War, dementia in society and the incidence of obesity in Canada.
-Other significant reports on social issues included the application of the Disability Tax Credit and the Registered Disability Savings Plan, the federal role a Social Finance Fund and the integration of robotics, artificial intelligence and 3D printing in the health care system.
+The committee produced substantive reports following extensive studies dealing with forced adoptions following the Second World War, dementia in society and the incidence of obesity in Canada.
+Other significant reports on social issues included the application of the Disability Tax Credit and the Registered Disability Savings Plan, the federal role of a Social Finance Fund and the integration of robotics, artificial intelligence and 3D printing in the health care system.
+It also conducted a study into the government’s response into the COVID-19 pandemic.

 SELECTED LEGISLATIVE WORK

-Over the past decade, the committee has studied over 60 bills, 26 of which were government bills.
-These bills covered a wide variety of subjects reflecting the breadth of the committee’s mandate, with topics such as: health, food and drugs, citizenship and immigration, product and human safety, pensions and employment insurance, raising awareness of issues through designated days or weeks, amendments to the criminal code and other diverse topics.
+The committee has reviewed bills which cover a wide variety of subjects reflecting the breadth of the committee’s mandate, with topics such as: health, food and drugs, citizenship and immigration, product and human safety, pensions and employment insurance, raising awareness of issues through designated days or weeks, amendments to the criminal code and other diverse topics.
 In recent years, the committee has examined the new Accessible Canada Act which enhances the full and equal participation of all persons, especially persons with disabilities; the Cannabis Act which provides for legal access to cannabis; and changes to the Corrections and Conditional Release Act which was the government’s response to two court decisions relating to administrative segregation.
 Senate public bills dealing with changes to the Blood Regulations and changing the National Anthem Act were also referred to the committee for review.

 For information on the current work of the committee, you may wish to review the orders of reference the committee has received from the Senate, or review the committee proceedings.
-Detailed information on current work of the committee can be found on the parliamentary website at http://senate-senat.ca/soci.asp.
+Detailed information on current work of the committee can be found on the parliamentary website.